Kentucky Transportation Cabinet – District 3

 City of Bowling Green

-Additionally, design is underway for the final two phases of Shive Lane Improvements.
-These final two phases will continue the widening from the recently completed roundabout at Ken Bale Boulevard and the existing Shive Lane intersection and continue to Lovers Lane.
-With this construction, a roundabout will be included at the intersection with Middle Bridge Road and a traffic signal will be installed at Lovers Lane.
-A multi-use path is included along the length of both phases.
+Construction is set to begin on the Shive Lane extension this spring.
+This project will continue the widening from the recently completed roundabout at Ken Bale Boulevard and the existing Shive Lane intersection and continue to Lovers Lane.
+With this construction, a roundabout will be included at the intersection with Middle Bridge Road.
+Additionally, a traffic signal will be installed at Lovers Lane and two signals will be removed – one at Middle Bridge Road and one at Fruit of the Loom Drive.
+A multi-use path is also included along the length of both phases.